keane-fernandes/c-turtle/README.md

 # Usage
 ## Setup
 Ensure you have [GCC](https://gcc.gnu.org) installed on your machine.
+If you would like to view the printed output, please install [SDL](https://wiki.libsdl.org/Installation).
 Once you have done so, run the following command on your terminal to compile and run an example of the basic version:

 ```bash
 cd assembler